Useful and Interesting Links

 Steven Lamazow, collector and bibliographer, now has a blog about Magazine History, with cover pictures and interesting essays.

 The Gallery of Graphic Design is an archive of thousands of advertising pages from American magazines 1930-69.
 Behind its deceptively simple home page is a visual database that you can search in several different ways: product class, keyword, magazine, advertiser, and so on.
-There is no editorial information on the site to tell you who is doing it or why, but WHOIS has the requisite data.
+There is no editorial information on the site to tell you who is doing it.
+Check out their Facebook page.

 Old Magazine Articles has interesting old magazine articles, and some cover images even.
 The articles are reproduced as scans packaged as PDF, and some are good and some are not so good.
 But the site is well worth spending a lot of time on.